 "This would be similar to a modern day preacher citing a line from an atheistic scientist or philosopher.
 While the atheist’s book is not entirely true, it does contain true statements.
 Jude’s argument does not hang on these apocryphal passages; instead, we could back up everything that is written elsewhere in the OT [See Isaiah 40:10; 66:15-16; Zechariah 14:5; Matthew 24:31; 1 Thessalonians 3:13]."

 How are Christians supposed to view the Book of Enoch?
 We are to approach it as a literary work.
 Some parts are truthful, others erroneous.
-This writing has been altered so many times by both Jews and Christians that there is no grounds to include it in the canon.
+Moreover, this composite writing has been altered so many times by both Jews and Christians that there is no grounds to include it in the canon.
 As this source explains:

 "The full text of 1 Enoch exists in a Ethiopic translation of a Greek translation of an Aramaic original.
 There are some Greek fragments, as well as some Aramaic fragments.
 How can the church trust the reliability of a translation of a translation?
 Moreover, the textual transmission of 1 Enoch is ferociously complex.
 A related complication is how much of 1 Enoch we're supposed to canonize.
 1 Enoch is a composite book.
 Even within that anthology, the Book of the Watchers is a composite work.
 1 Enoch has a very complex editorial history."